ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 If buffering persists, open YT ReVanced Extended and tap the profile picture > Settings > ReVanced Extended > Miscellaneous > Spoof player parameter, **On**.
 Restart the app.

-If buffering persists, go to Settings > ReVanced Extended > Miscellaneous > Spoof player parameter type, **On**.
-Restart the app.